yanzipei/yanzipei.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an MPhil student under the supervision of [Dr. Linchuan Xu](https://xulinchuan.github.io/) at Department of Computing, The Hong Kong Polytechnic University.
-Prior to that, I received my B.Eng. from Chongqing University of Posts and Telecommunications in 2020.
+I am currently an MPhil student under the supervision of [Dr. Linchuan Xu](https://xulinchuan.github.io/) at Department of Computing, The Hong Kong Polytechnic University (HK PolyU).
+Prior to that, I received my B.Eng. degree from Chongqing University of Posts and Telecommunications (CQUPT) in 2020.

 <!-- Experience
 ======